AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/group-success-dashboard.md

 >[!NOTE]
 >
->The manager or custom admin can only see the enabled catalogs on the dashboard shared by the admin.
+>The manager or custom administrator can only see the enabled catalogs on the dashboard shared by the administrator.